Standards, specifications and principles

 → See: Upstream contribution

-OpenSSF OSPS Baseline: minimum security controls at three maturity levels.
-(The guidelines explicitly state that recommendations from OpenSSF should be used where relevant.)
+OpenSSF OSPS Baseline: minimum security controls across maturity levels.
+The guidelines explicitly state that recommendations from OpenSSF should be used where relevant.

-→ See: Security, Working on a code-collaboration platform, Release preparation
+→ See also: Working on a code-collaboration platform, Release preparation

-OpenSSF Concise Guide for Developing More Secure Software: 29 practices for secure software development.
+OpenSSF Concise Guide for Developing More Secure Software: a concise guide to secure software development.

-→ See: Security, Working on a code-collaboration platform
+→ See also: Working on a code-collaboration platform

 ISO/IEC 27001/2: information classification and information security.